-- 1 AN ACT Relating to increasing transparency of campaign - 2 contributions; amending RCW 42.17A.125, 42.17A.205, 42.17A.235, - 3 42.17A.240, and 42.17A.250; reenacting and amending RCW 42.17A.005; - 4 and creating a new section. - 5 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF WASHINGTON: - 6 NEW SECTION.
+- 1 AN ACT Relating to increasing transparency of campaign - 2 contributions; amending RCW 42.17A.235, 42.17A.240, and 42.17A.250; - 3 reenacting and amending RCW 42.17A.005; adding new sections to - 4 chapter 42.17A RCW; and creating new sections. - 5 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF WASHINGTON: - 6 NEW SECTION.
 Sec.
 1. The legislature finds that the public has - 7 the right to know who is contributing to election campaigns in - 8 Washington state and that campaign finance disclosure deters - 9 corruption, increases public confidence in Washington state - 10 elections, and strengthens our representative democracy. - 11 The legislature finds that campaign finance disclosure is - 12 overwhelmingly supported by the citizens of Washington state as - 13 evidenced by the two initiatives that largely established - 14 Washington's current campaign finance system.
 Both passed with over - 15 seventy-two percent of the popular vote, as well as winning margins - 16 in every county in the state. - 17 The legislature finds that nonprofit organizations are - 18 increasingly engaging in campaign activities in Washington state and - 19 across the country, including taking a more active role in - 20 contributing to candidate and ballot proposition campaigns.
 In some